isomerpages/moe-sembawangpri/_mk-sembawang/MK@Sembawang.md

 ##### MOE Kindergarten@Sembawang’s Open House 2024

-Please find the details of our open house in the poster below. to register for the open house, you may scan the qr code or access via this link:
+Please find the details of our open house in the poster below.
+**To register for the open house, you may scan the qr code or access via this link:**
 [https://go.gov.sg/mkoh2024](https://go.gov.sg/mkoh2024)

 ![2024 MK Open House Poster](/images/MKSembawang_2024_Open_House_Poster.png)